-The Foundation has a policy of disbursing funds to the Saskatchewan Health Authority once a purchase order or other appropriate documentation denoting a firm commitment to purchase equipment or to fund medical research or education has been received by the Foundation from the Authority.
+The Foundation has a policy of disbursing funds to the Saskatchewan Health Authority once appropriate documentation confirming the purchase of equipment or funding of medical research or education has been received by the Foundation from the Authority.

 There can be a delay from the time at which a commitment to provide funding is made to the time at which funding for equipment, research or education is actually made.
-Approved funding commitments of \$5,007,055 were outstanding at December 31, 2019 (2018 - \$3,113,903).
+Approved funding commitments to the Authority of \$10,346,124 were outstanding at December 31, 2023 (2022 - \$6,011,199).

-11. Financial Risk and Concentration of Risk
+12. Financial Risk and Concentration of Risk:

 The Foundation faces certain financial risks such as interest rate, credit risk and liquidity risk which can impact its financial performance.
+There has been no change in the risk exposures from 2022.

-Interest Rate Risk
+Interest Rate Risk:

 The Foundation is exposed to interest rates with respect to its certain investments.
 Financial instruments are not used for trading or speculative purposes.
 The Foundation mitigates risk associated with these financial instruments through the Foundation's established investment policy.
-There has been no change in the risk exposure from 2018.

-Credit Risk
+Credit Risk: